 If you have a question about points, please contact your local NYS DMV.
 If you are an out of state driver, please contact your home licensing state department of motor vehicles.

-NOTE: If you fail to respond to your ticket, or later fail to make a payment, your driving privileges may be suspended.
+NOTE: If you fail to respond to your ticket by the return date on your ticket, or later fail to resolve your ticket within the timeframe set by the court, your driving privileges may be suspended.